stellarsquall/terraform-sample/terraform-getting-started.md

 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

+This directory is called a "module", and it contains your Terraform configuration files.

 Next, create a file with a `.tf` extension for your Terraform configuration code.